Striker1103/Hackerrank-Project-Euler/README.md

 # Hackerrank-Project-Euler

-Solutions to Project Ruler contest on hackerrank.
+Solutions to Project Euler contest on hackerrank.
 All source code are in JAVA programming language.